P-riyanka-prasad/HackTheSpace/Readme.md

 **After Log In/Sign In :**

-# Patent Details :
+# Patient Details :
 - One can see the Patient Details
 - Medicine given and past appointements with doctors
 - Can See near by hospitals
--

 # Questions
-- Do we add a section of volunteer.
+- Do we have a section about adding volunteers.